-Lets dig into the health benefits of this salad.
-Hopefully you already know that consuming whole foods (instead of processed) helps you body to regulate weight, manage toxins, regulate hormones, and just generally have more energy.
-When you are eating whole foods you are fueling your body with more nutrient dense foods packed with fiber, essential vitamins and minerals your body needs to function properly.
+Let’s dig into the health benefits of this salad.
+Hopefully, you already know that consuming whole foods (instead of processed) helps your body to regulate weight, manage toxins, regulate hormones, and just generally have more energy.
+When you are eating whole foods you are fueling your body with more nutrient-dense foods packed with fiber, essential vitamins and minerals your body needs to function properly.

 Citrus: Citrus fruits, nourish your body with vitamin C. C has the strength to nab free radicals looking for a place to cause damage in the body, usually in the form of inflammation (a key player in joint regeneration and arthritis).
 Citrus also includes B vitamins, beta-carotene, and fiber.
 Citrus fruits are also high in water content—an essential component to any detox.

 Fennel: The most active vitamin in fennel is vitamin C (17% of the daily value).
 Other vitamins and minerals in fennel include phosphorous, zinc, copper, manganese, selenium, niacin, pantothenic acid, folate, choline, beta-carotene, lutein, vitamin E, and vitamin K. The dietary fiber in fennel limits cholesterol build-up, absorbs water in the digestive system, and helps eliminate carcinogens from the body.
-Daily fiber aids in the prevention of colin cancer.
+Daily fiber aids in the prevention of colon cancer.

 Avocado: Avocados are considered a good fat and an important component of a healthy diet.
 Packed with nearly 20 vitamins and minerals in every serving, including potassium (which helps control blood pressure), lutein (which is good for your eyes), and folate (which is crucial for cell repair).
 Avocados pack a powerful punch on the whole foods meter.
 Avocados are also loaded with fiber.
 Diets high in fiber contribute to stabilizing blood sugar, warding off disease, and help people maintain a healthy weight.